benjaminpochat/demos/README.md

 # Demos

-An experimentation for scraping city council reports from official city web sites, and archiving public deliberations in a structured manner.
+Demos is an experimentation for scraping city council reports from official city web sites, and archiving public deliberations in a centralized database.

 The aim of this experimentation is to try how machine learning mecanisms can help to :
 1. identify official city council reports through the web